ServiceStack/press-vue/src/_posts/2024-03-01_vite-press-plugin.md

 ## Components in Markdown Pages

-The [Simple, Modern JavaScript](/posts/javascript) blog post is a good example showing how you can use Global Components as well as import and reference components in Markdown pages:
+The [Simple, Modern JavaScript](/posts/javascript) blog post is a good example showing how you can import and reference components in Markdown pages:

 ```tsx
 <script setup>